Ashleyc417/120A_si-spring_24/README.md

-# 120A_si-spring_24
-- a repo for 120 si stuff

-## Code Practice
-  - 2/28 - geometry caculator
+# CPSC 120A SI - Spring 2024
+This is a repo to store all the things I made for my SI sessions.